rfi — community sdk-rfi, community, ide skills

 Ideal Agent Persona

-Perfect for Data Analysis Agents needing access to crowdsourced forecasting data from the RAND Forecasting Initiative API
+Perfect for Data Analysis Agents needing access to crowdsourced forecasting data from the RAND Forecasting Initiative platform.

 Retrieving policy-relevant forecasting questions